Do you want a server cabinet for your home lab?

-Here’s how to build a custom rack server cabinet on a small budget for your VMware Lab at home.
+Here’s how to build a custom rack server cabinet on a small budget.

-It’s a PERFECT way to rack a 2U server at home without a half or full size server cabinet.
+It’s a way to rack a 1U or 2U server at home without a half or full-size server cabinet.

 Building a Custom Rack Server Cabinet (Code Name Project Eleanor):